How You Can Use a Secured Credit Card to Help Build Credit

 It’s also important to know that you have multiple credit scores from multiple companies, including FICO® and VantageScore®.
 That means you might see slight differences in your score, depending on how your score was calculated.

-But remember, building credit takes time and effort.
-As you work toward your goal, it may help to use a tool like CreditWise from Capital One to see where you stand.
-CreditWise is free for everyone and using it won’t hurt your credit score.
+As you work on building your credit, it may help to use a tool like CreditWise from Capital One to see where you stand.
+CreditWise gives you access to your free TransUnion® credit report and weekly VantageScore 3.0 credit score anytime.
+And using it won’t hurt your scores.

 Tips for Building Credit With a Secured Card